eydward/Density-k-PDG/README.md

 ## Setup
 * In order to build and run the code, c++ 20 compatible compiler is required.
 My environment uses `gcc (Rev8, Built by MSYS2 project) 11.2.0`, but any recent release of gcc should work.
+To install gcc on Windows, follow instructions in this [section](https://code.visualstudio.com/docs/languages/cpp#_example-install-mingwx64), On Linux just run `sudo apt install build-essential`.
 * It also requires bazel (see https://bazel.build/install).
 My global bazel config is the following (will be different if you use Linux instead of Windows)
 ```
 startup --host_jvm_args=--add-opens=java.base/java.nio=ALL-UNNAMED --host_jvm_args=--add-opens=java.base/java.lang=ALL-UNNAMED